Read Part One: UH’s Involvement In World War 2.

 WWII was a watershed time for UH and its students.
 It was a historic opportunity for UH students to serve their country and aid in the war effort.
 They did so by enlisting, training in war production courses, or working in vital sectors necessary to a country at war.
 By 1943, 10,000 trainees were enrolled in war production courses at UH.

-No one knows an exact number of UH students that enlisted but UH sent thousands of students to war.
+No one knows the exact number of UH students that enlisted but UH sent thousands of students to war.
 A total of 86 UH students made the ultimate sacrifice as they were killed or MIA.

 Vets & the GI Bill At UH